The Rolex Submariner, introduced in 1953, is the standard among diving watches, and the first watch to withstand depths of 300 meters (1,000 feet).

 Your most pressing questions answered.

-Despite variations and different iterations over the years, the price for Rolex watches generally trends upwards even when luxury watch price development as a whole is lagging.
-The Submariner appreciates as an investment and continues to enjoy annual increases in value.
+Despite variations and different iterations over the years, the price for luxury Rolex watches generally trends upwards even when luxury watch price development as a whole is lagging.
+The Submariner appreciates as an investment and continues to enjoy annual increases in value and price.
 The cache of the Rolex name, along with the Submariner’s place in history, makes it a highly sought-after watch.

 The Rolex Submariner references 116610 and 114060 are still in production but did not receive any new updates this year.

 Opinions are all over the map as to whether a luxury watch is a good investment.
-Still, one point that horology enthusiasts seem to agree on is that the Rolex brand consistently increases in value.
-There are rare collector versions of specific models, like the Paul Newman or the Freccione, but even the humble stainless-steel Submariner retains its value over time.
+Still, one point that horology enthusiasts seem to agree on is that any watch model of the Rolex brand consistently increases in value and price.
+There are rare collector versions of specific models of watches, like the Paul Newman or the Freccione, but even the humble stainless-steel Submariner retains its value over time.

 The Submariner was the first commercial diving watch available and featured in the famous Jacques Cousteau documentary The Silent World worn by Cousteau himself.
 Bond also wore it in the early James Bond films.
-Since that time, the Submariner design has been copied and duplicated many times.
+Since that time, the Submariner design has become so famous that it has been copied and duplicated many times.

-The Submariner is self-winding (perpetual), but if you wish to wind your Rolex manually do the following:
+The Submariner watches are self-winding (perpetual), but if you wish to wind your Rolex manually do the following after removing it from your wrist:

-The Rolex Submariner is among the more affordable of the Rolex models depending on vintage and movement complications.
-A Rolex Sub is generally a sound investment as well as a symbol of style and success.
+Based on the reviews, the Rolex Submariner is among the more affordable of the Rolex models depending on vintage and movement complications.
+A Rolex Sub is generally a sound investment since the price is worth it, and it's a symbol of style and success.
 Finding a good price on the secondary market is not difficult but requires some research.

 The classic Rolex Submariner, new or vintage, represents one of the most popular lines for the brand.